Product leadership (PL) isn’t just another way of saying product management, because product leaders go beyond managing products.

 - Ensuring the team has the tools and systems needed to build successful products.

 A person who’s a product leader isn’t simply a product manager using their leadership skills to drive successful products.
-It’s someone in a position of leadership who sets up product managers, among many other stakeholders, for success.
+It’s someone in a position of leadership who sets up product managers, among many other stakeholders, for success and productivity.

 Directors, Vice Presidents of Product, Chief Product Officers, etc. These are the people who manage the product team, shape the product strategy, work toward the product vision, and help identify opportunities to achieve product-market fit.